scottyschup/ruby-curriculum/w2d1/gems-and-rvm.md

 The Awesome Print GitHub shows us how to install the gem: `gem install awesome_print`.
 That's it!

-## `sudo gem install` and RVM
+## `sudo gem install` and rbenv

 > **This section is OS X and Linux specific**.
 Windows users cannot
-> install rvm: it's only for *nix systems.
+> install rbenv: it's only for *nix systems.
 However,
 > Windows users who have installed Ruby through RubyInstaller can
 > already install gems without using `sudo` and are already
 > using an up-to-date Ruby.

-If you aren't using RVM, you will run into an error like this:
+If you aren't using rbenv, you will run into an error like this:

 ```
 ~$ gem install awesome_print